-Exploring St. Petersburg
+Exploring St. Petersburg, Russia

 Probably the main reason we book the Viking Trails cruise is the Oceania Marina three-day visit in St. Petersburg, Russia, and the free tours offered for this port.
 Linda and I each schedule six Oceania St. Petersburg excursions two months before departure.
 Normally, the tour packages would cost close to $1,000 for each of us.

 We arrive in St. Petersburg early enough for a 9 a.m. tour departure.
 We dock at the mouth of the Neva River beside a cruise terminal with the odd name of Marine Façade.
-Well, the terminal building is a façade of sorts for now, filled with lots of empty space that easily could be made to accommodate much greater numbers of passengers.
+Well, the terminal building is a façade of sorts, filled with lots of empty space that easily could be made to accommodate much greater numbers of passengers.
 Outside, in front of the cruise terminal, is a huge expanse of barren ground temporarily occupied by a flock of sea gulls.
 No doubt lots of development is planned for this land, too.

-Immigration & Politics
+Immigration & Russian Politics

 Perhaps they are, considering the disdain Russian President Vladimir Putin has for President Obama.
 St. Petersburg is very Putin friendly.
-This is his hometown, where he was born, where he graduated from law school and, according to one Russian guide, where he routinely allocates generous projects to benefit the city.
+This is his hometown, where he was born, where he graduated from law school and, according to one Russian guide, where he routinely allocates generous projects to benefit his city.
 Moscow may be the capital but Putin also has an official residence here at Konstantinovsky Palace, also called Putin’s Palace, which is open to visitors.

 The Russian immigration staff may appear permanently grouchy but the average Russian in my experience is almost always friendly towards American tourists.
 As one Muscovite told me during the Cold War after we sled raced down a steep snow-covered hill well outside Moscow, “We are all the same.
 It’s the leaders who create the differences.”